DaviesBrown/exchange-rate/README.md

 ## 👤 Author

-Your Name - Your Email
+Nwosu David - nwosudavid77@gmail.com

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, email nwosudavid77@gmail.com or create an issue in the repository.